80% discount promotion

 Symbols in the above Equations have the analogous meaning as in the (1), but 'c' denotes cold stream.

-Now, we will tranform the system of equations (1)-(2), knowing that:
+Now, we will transform the system of equations (1)-(2), knowing that:

 T(x+dx)=T(x)+dTdxdx(3)T(x+dx) = T(x) + \frac{dT}{dx}dx \tag{3}